jamescowens/Boxel-Demo/README.md

 # Boxel Demo
-Boxel has a lot of dependencies under the hood of it.
-This repo will help you get everything you need to start streaming video to minecraft.
+Boxel has a fair number of dependencies under the hood.
+This exmple will help you get everything you need to start streaming video to a Minecraft plugin.

 # Setup
-First lets get our streaming client up and running.
+First, let's get a streaming client up and running.

 ## Web Client